TDeepanshPandey/GitHub_Lines_Of_Code_Calculator/README.md

 ## Automate with GitHub Actions

-To run this script automatically every night at 11:00 PM, create a .github/workflows/loc_workflow.yml file:
+To run this script automatically every night at 11:00 PM, create a .github/workflows/loc_workflow.yml file.
+Check the attached file for parameters.

-*Coming Soon*

 ## Installation (Locally)

 **Prerequisites**

 - Python 3.8+
-- All mandatory requirements values
+- All mandatory requirements in `requirements.txt`

 **Clone the Repository**